vinyasshetty/kafka-avro-udemy/README.md

-Before running , make sure you run avro:generate, This will geneerate the Java classes for avsc u have created. https://github.com/sbt/sbt-avro
+Before running , make sure you run avro:generate in sbt , This will generate the Java classes for avsc u have created.

+https://github.com/sbt/sbt-avro

 There is a possibility , that you might see a error saying "class Customer already created", for the go to File and Project Structure and then Sources and make sure you do not have multiple locations for "compiled_avro" locations.